top of page

 • Medicare Part A: If you must buy Part A and you don’t purchase it during your initial enrollment period, you may owe 10% more than the monthly premium for twice the time period you didn’t sign up.

-• Medicare Part B: If you don’t sign up for Part B during your initial enrollment period, your monthly premium increases 10% for each 12-month period that you went without Part B coverage.
+• Medicare Part B: If you don’t sign up for Part B during your initial enrollment period, your monthly premium increases 10% for each 12-month period that you go without Part B coverage.
 This is a permanent penalty as long as you have Part B.

 • Medicare Part D: If you go without Medicare drug coverage or other creditable prescription drug coverage for 63 or more days once your initial enrollment period ends, you'll be assessed a permanent penalty for as long as you have Medicare drug coverage.
-The penalty is calculated as 1% of the “national base beneficiary premium” multiplied by the number of full months you weren’t covered.
+The penalty is calculated as 1% of the “national base beneficiary premium” multiplied by the number of whole months you weren’t covered.
 (There is no cap.
 If you don’t think you need Part D for 72 months, that’s a 72% penalty.)
 Your exact penalty amount is recalculated each year.

 YOU DID IT, YOU GOT ENROLLED IN MEDICARE, NOW WHAT?

-Hopefully, you already found an Agent you like or you are working with a licensed, independent Medicare Broker like us at Braden Medicare.
+Hopefully, you already found an Agent you like, or you are working with a licensed, independent Medicare Broker like us at Braden Medicare.
 If not, our sincere and honest suggestion is that you search on Google and find a few local Independent Medicare Brokers in your area.

-BRADEN MEDICARE INSURANCE' AREQUENTLY ASKED QUESTIONS & ANSWERS ABOUT ENROLLING IN MEDICARE
+BRADEN MEDICARE INSURANCE'S FREQUENTLY ASKED QUESTIONS & ANSWERS ABOUT ENROLLING IN MEDICARE

 DOES MEDICARE COVER VISION CARE?

 Medicare does not cover Routine Vision.
 We define Routine Vision as what you do at an optometrist's office or at an Eye Care Center.
-However, Medicare does cover anything you would have done at an Ophthalmologist's Office, including Cataract Surgery, Glasses for Post Cataract Surgery, Glaucoma, and Macular Degeneration.
+However, Medicare does cover anything you would have done at an Ophthalmologist's Office, including Cataract Surgery, Glasses for post-cataract surgery, Glaucoma, and Macular Degeneration.

 DOES MEDICARE COVER DENTAL CARE?